veraszto/danvim/README.md

 <img src="images/vim.logo.png" alt="Vim logo" height="200" />

-# DanVim is an extandable Vim framework, written in Vim script
+# DanVim is an extendable Vim framework, written in Vim script
 a proposed way of using Vim, with the intent to make Vim usage better and faster.

 ### This documentation is ongoing